Documentation Index

 Step 3: Scenario Portfolio Analysis

 The simplest way to analyze portfolio impact.
-Describe any scenario in plain English and the API generates a probability tree of outcomes with portfolio-level returns.Key parameters
+Describe any scenario in plain English and the API generates a probability tree of outcomes with portfolio-level returns.Recommended: Use flat_scenarios mode

 | Parameter | Type | Default | Description |